 Generally, there are no areas to avoid during a pregnancy massage.
 However, it doesn’t, in any way, imply that you should take no precautions.
 Instead, longer and deeper strokes should be avoided in some areas, such as the belly and legs.

-The only issue that may arise due to rigorous massage techniques is dislodged blood clots, which may give rise to a set of complications.
+Dislodged blood clots may arise due to rigorous massage techniques, giving rise to a set of complications.
 However, the widespread belief that massaging certain areas leads to miscarriages is baseless.